alexboden/alexboden/README.md

 ## About
 Computer Science Student @ University of Waterloo.
 Always looking for opportunities software, programming or math!

-I was born June 13th, 2003 but my first github commit was the day before!

 ### Contact Me!

 <div id="badges">